Additional Resources for the Crystal Beach Drainage and Roadway Improvements

 Conceptual Plan

-The conceptual plan for stormwater and roadway improvements in the project area are depicted at the bottom of the Project Status page.
+The conceptual plan for stormwater and roadway improvements in the project area are depicted below.
 The proposed infrastructure shown is conceptual and will be refined in the Preliminary Engineering Study phase and through public input.